The Balfour Declaration and the British Mandate's impact on the Holy Land

 These events highlighted the growing tensions between the Jewish and Arab communities and underscored the difficulties the British would face in balancing their commitments.

-The mid-1920s to early 1930s witnessed a significant increase in Jewish immigration, driven in part by the rise of anti-Semitism in Europe.
+The mid-1920s to early 1930s witnessed a significant increase in Jewish immigration.

 This influx led to economic growth but also exacerbated land disputes and competition for resources.